ashwin153/caustic/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.madavan/caustic-runtime_2.12.svg)][2]
 [![Docker](https://img.shields.io/docker/build/ashwin153/caustic.svg)][4]

-Concurrency is hard.
-Some languages like [Rust][5] are capable of statically detecting concurrency errors, or race conditions, that occur when multiple threads on a single machine simultaneously operate on shared data.
-But most languages, including Rust, do little to guarantee correctness when confronted with simultaneous operations on data shared across multiple machines, so architects of distributed systems are forced to rely *explicitly* on unintuitive, error-prone synchronization mechanisms like [distributed locks][8] to safely coordinate concurrent actions across a cluster.

-Caustic is a robust, transactional programming language for building safe distributed systems.
-Programs written in Caustic may be distributed arbitrarily, but they will *always* operate safely on data stored within *any* transactional key-value store without *any* explicit synchronization.

-# Background
+Concurrency refers to situations in which multiple programs *concurrently* modify shared data.
+Concurrency is challenging because it introduces ambiguity in program execution order.
+Concurrent programs may be distributed across threads, processes, or sometimes networks.

-A __race condition__ is a situation in which the order in which operations are performed impacts the result.
-As a motivating example, suppose there exist two machines ```A``` and ```B``` that each would like to increment a shared counter ```x```.
-Formally, each machine reads ```x```, sets
+It is precisely this ambituity that causes a particular nasty class of erros known as race conditions.
+A __race condition__ is a situation in which execution order affects the outcome.
+As a motivating example, suppose there exist two programs ```A``` and ```B``` that would like to concurrently increment a shared counter ```x```.
+Formally, each program reads ```x```, sets
 ```x' = x + 1```, and writes ```x'```.
 If ```B``` reads *after* ```A``` finishes writing, then
 ```B``` reads ```x'``` and writes ```x' + 1```.
 However, if ```B``` reads *before* ```A``` finishes
 writing, then ```B``` reads ```x``` and also writes ```x'```.
 Clearly, this is a race condition